 NPS has prepared this statement to help customers to understand NPS strategy for dealing with the outbreak of Coronavirus (COVID-19).

-In light of recent government directions, NPS has instructed all individuals to continue working from home unless absolutely necessary to attend the office or customer premises.
-What constitutes “absolutely necessary” is assessed carefully on a case by case basis taking into account all applicable factors.
+In light of recent government directions, NPS has instructed all individuals to continue working from home unless they cannot reasonably do so and it is therefore necessary to attend the office or customer premises.
+Whether it is “ necessary” to attend the office or customer premises is assessed carefully on a case by case basis taking into account all applicable factors.
 It has been standard practice for a long time for the majority of our staff to have the capability to work from home.
 Additional measures were successfully implemented at the start of the lockdown for those staff that do not typically work from home to ensure that they also have this capability.
 Those measures continue to remain in place.

 The moratorium placed on all non-essential travel to and between our offices, as well as to customer sites also continues to remain in place.
 All international travel continues to be suspended.
 Travel is not permitted unless absolutely necessary.
 A mandatory sick leave/self isolation policy for staff showing any symptoms at work has been implemented, in line with government advice and directions.